baites/jekyll-pseudo/README.md

-# jekyll-pseudo
+# jekyll-pseudocode
 A pseudocode/algorithm formatter for sites powered by jekyll.
+This is a fork from wkm/jekyll-pseudo.

-Sometimes you don't want to use a particular programming language to demonstrate a concept because of the syntactic overhead.
-Jekyll-Pseudo lets you use a gently styled free-formated representation.
+Sometimes you don't want to use a particular programming language to demonstrate a concept because of the syntactic overhead. jekyll-pseudocode lets you use a gently styled free-formated representation.

 ## Language